CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 better read as follows:

-"* All IT systems are delivered in a standard configuration that has been customized to your specific working conditions and provide you with maximum security.In case of problems we can guarantee a quick solution by reinstalling the default configuration, so do not change the settings!
+"* All IT systems are delivered in a standard configuration that has been customized to your specific working conditions and provide you with maximum security.In case of problems we can guarantee you a fast problem resolution by reinstalling the default configuration, so do not change the settings!
 Hardware or software, please contact the user service. * "

 Further examples of user guidelines can be found under the IT Baseline Protection Tools.